cdrobey/dotfiles-linux/README.md

 ### 2. Symlink the Dotfiles

-Symlink the `.bashrc`, `.zshrc`, and `.p10k.zsh` files to your home directory depending on the shell you are using:
+Symlink the relevant dotfiles to your home directory:

 ```bash
 # For Bash